Expedition Style SUP & Yoga Adventure... for Wild at Heart Women

 Today we paddle to reach our take out point, the distance to paddle depends on the distance covered, as does the amount of time we have available to enjoy the water.
 Usually we have plenty of time to ease our wonderfully weary bodies from the glory of the river having covered the distance and emerged victorious.
 Our vehicle will be waiting for us on the Namibian side of the river.
 From here we will head back to base camp, to the belongings we left behind, to hot showers and made beds.
 We will enjoy one more shared dinner among wild women to laugh into the night and revel in the joy and glory of the experience.

 The adventure ends here, but you will still have to rest your bones before heading off in the morning.
-Sleeping is in African style chic shacks as on our arrival day.
+Sleeping is in a tent prepared for you, as on our arrival day.

 Take out, during off-season: